yufeng-wu/yufeng-wu.github.io/index.md

 ## Research Interests

 I'm interted in AI reliability, including robustness, safety, and generalizability.
-I'd like to investigate why models fail in certain scenarios and crete methods to help models perform reliably across diverse real-world contexts.
+I'd like to investigate why models fail in certain scenarios and create methods to help models perform reliably across diverse real-world contexts.

 ## News
 #### See more details (e.g. photos, slides) [here](./news_detail).